confused-Techie/TermPage/README.md

 Then add your file like this: `file:///path/to/index.html` Or if you'd like, you can click on index.html after downloading and copy the link that shows at the top of your browser.
 And use that, rather than type it in manually.

+**Website**

+Also it is now possible to easily set up a Docker container for TermPage and you can learn more <a href="https://github.com/confused-Techie/TermPage-Docker">here.</a>

 ### Change the Favourites List
 To change your list of favourites that show up, go ahead and open the `config.js` in your preffered text editor (like Atom or Notepad).
 Then find the variable named `favourites` and modify it as needed.
 Keep in mind you need to keep the format the same as it is currently, like so: <br>
 `var favourites = [ ["Name of Favourite", "https://Link-to-Favourite"], ["Name of Second Favourite", "https://Link-to-2nd-Favourite"], ....(And so on)` <br>
 Currently the list of favourites is locked at 6 items,but that should change soon.